drewLo/drewlo.github.io/_posts/2018-05-18-design-patterns.md

 tags: notes design-patterns
 ---

-Notes regarding my foray into software desgin patterns. ie. discoveries and realizations that perhaps aren't as obvious as they might seem.
+Notes covering my foray into software design. ie. realizations that perhaps aren't as obvious as they might seem.

 ## Chain of Responsibility
 Not knowing what objects send and receive the data may seem like an unusual characteristic; the reason it's desireable here is due to effect on an object's modularity.